Rupasri-87/CubeLogic/README.md

 **Suspicious Trades Detector**

 **How It Works**
-A trade is deemed suspicious if:

 An order of the opposite side exists within the 30-minute window before the trade.
 The order price is within 10% of the trade price:
 For a BUY trade, the SELL orders must not exceed the trade price by more than 10%.
-For a SELL trade, the BUY orders must not fall below the trade price by more than 10%
+For a SELL trade, the BUY orders must not fall below the trade price by more than 10%.

 ===================================

 **Requirements**

 Prerequisites
 Java 11 or higher
 Maven or Gradle for dependency management